|Oracle® Database Gateway for IMS, VSAM, and Adabas Installation and Configuration Guide

 On the Advanced tab, configure how arrays will be handled by selecting the relevant check boxes in the Virtual View Policy section.
 The following options are available:

-Generate sequential view: Select this option if you want to map a non-relational file to a single table.
+Generate sequential view: Select this option if you want to map a non-relation file to a single table.

 Generate virtual views: Select this option if you want to have an individual table created for every array in the non-relational file.